Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Experiments

 As an illustrative example to provide more insight on how much time is spent on different parts of survival kernet training, we provide a timing breakdown for the \textsc{tuna-kernet (no split, sft)} model trained on the \textsc{kkbox} dataset in Table~\ref{tab:tuna-kernet-nosplit-sft-kkbox-breakdown}.
-Note that in this table, we have separated the computation times for using different $\varepsilon$ values in $\varepsilon$-net construction (as a reminder, we set $\varepsilon=\beta\tau$ where the threshold distance is set to be $\tau=\sqrt{\log(10)}\approx1.517$, and we sweep over $\beta\in\{1/2,1/4\}$).
-For example, we see that if we only tried using $\beta=1/4$ and did not try $\beta=1/2$, then we would reduce the computation time by about 31\% in this case.\footnote{Note that which $\beta$ value is ``best'' depends on the dataset.
-In our experiments specifically with the \textsc{tuna-kernet (no split, sft)} model, the best hyperparameter setting chosen for the three datasets did not always use the same $\beta$ (after hyperparameter tuning, the $\beta$ values chosen for \textsc{support}, \textsc{unos}, and \textsc{kkbox} were $1/2$, $1/4$, and $1/4$ respectively).} In Table~\ref{tab:tuna-kernet-nosplit-sft-kkbox-breakdown}, we also provide some detail on the hyperparameters that we sweep over for the different steps during training.
+Note that in this table, we have separated the computation times for using different $\varepsilon$ values in $\varepsilon$-net construction (as a reminder, we set $\varepsilon=\beta\tau$ where the threshold distance is set to be $\tau=\sqrt{2\log(10)}\approx2.146$, and we sweep over $\beta\in\{1/2,1/4\}$).
+For example, we see that if we only tried using $\beta=1/4$ and did not try $\beta=1/2$, then we would reduce the computation time by about 31\% in this case.
+In Table~\ref{tab:tuna-kernet-nosplit-sft-kkbox-breakdown}, we also provide some detail on the hyperparameters that we sweep over for the different steps during training.
 As a reminder, for the \textsc{tuna} warm-start strategy, the neural net architecture is treated as fixed after we approximate the \textsc{xgboost} kernel with the base neural net (in particular, trying different neural net architectures happens during the step labeled ``Approximate \textsc{xgboost} kernel with base neural net'' in Table~\ref{tab:tuna-kernet-nosplit-sft-kkbox-breakdown}).